Best Accessories for iMac

 The convenient thumb wheel is perfect for left/right navigation, and thanks to Logitech's "Dark field laser sensor", this mouse tracks anywhere — even on glass.
 You can connect it to your iMac via the included USB receiver or via Bluetooth for total wireless capability, and (depending on your use) the battery lasts up to 40 days.

-If you're looking for a solid-feeling, ergonomic mouse that's perfect for navigating the large screen of your iMac, then definitely consider the Logitech Mx Master.
+If you're looking for a solid-feeling, ergonomic mouse that's perfect for navigating the large screen of your iMac (and don't mind paying a premium — about $64), then definitely consider the Logitech Mx Master.
 If you're looking for a more classic mouse feel, then at least check out the MX Anywhere.

 Twelve South HiRise